NZDUSD Financial Spread Betting and Trading Guide with Charts and Prices

 How to Spread Bet on NZD/USD?

-Looking at Capitalspreads, you can see that they are currently offering the NZD/USD Rolling Daily market at $0.81794 - $0.81814.
-This means you could spread bet on the NZD/USD pair:
+Looking at Capitalspreads, you can see they are currently valuing the NZD/USD Rolling Daily market at $0.81794 – $0.81814.
+This means you can put a spread bet on the NZD/USD pair:

-An important aspect of this Rolling Daily Market is that there is no preset closing date for this market.
-If you decide to leave your trade open at the end of the day, it simply keeps rolling over into the next trading session.
+Be aware that this is a Rolling Daily Market and so in contrast with futures markets, there is no settlement date.
+If your position is still open at the end of the day, it will simply roll over to the next session.

 Now, if you consider the spread of $0.81794 - $0.81814 and make the assumptions: